kristopolous/EvDa/README.md

   * The execution order of a specific set of callbacks
   * The current call-depth and callback-stack specific to the event infrastructure

-As an extreme analogy, not providing these tools of insight at the library's layer of abstraction would be like trying to debug a javascript web app by having the browsers' executable open with gdb.
+As an extreme analogy, not providing these tools of insight at the library's layer of abstraction would be like trying to debug a JavaScript web app by having the browsers' executable open with gdb.

 ## Solve Existing Problems Without New Ones